D3sTeptu/ultimateAC/README.md

 # UltimateAC - Protection at a HIGH level

 UltimateAC is a free-resource created for increasing FiveM Server Security.
-It is constantly updated, and we are hard-working to keep away the cheaters and give you the best experience enjoying your server without interrouptions.
+It is constantly updated, and we are hard-working to keep away the cheaters and give you the best experience enjoying your server without interruptions.
 ## Features

 - Automatic updates